 The most frequent root causes of migraine that are bandied about in functional medicine circles:

 Vitamin/mineral deficiency – Yes!
-Whether many of us are deficient or not, there are supplements that can help many of us find relief.
+Whether many of us are deficient or not, there may be evidence-based supplements that can help many of us find relief.
 Expensive testing is not necessary.

 Leaky Gut and Dysbiosis – Maybe.
 There is certainly a gut-brain connection that is more of a concern for some of us with migraine than others.
 Many of us have IBS along with migraine or mild GI distress during attacks.
 Some of us may have parts of our GI tract that are hyper-permeable (leaky).
 After some expensive testing that’s not usually covered by insurance, functional medicine practitioners often have a cookie-cutter prescribed diet for addressing leaky gut and expensive supplements.
 Might the diet and supplements work?
 Yes, as the diet likely omits highly processed foods and focuses on whole foods.
 At the same time, they are probably prioritizing several other healthier lifestyle changes.
 But, the diet may not be the migraine-oriented approach that will work for you.
 Finding the right way of eating often takes a while and experience with migraine is important.